confluence/python-textbok/python_notes/Python_Basics.rst

       File "<stdin>", line 1, in <module>
     TypeError: Can't convert 'int' object to str implicitly

-If you want to print a number and a string together, you will have to convert the number to a string somehow::
+If we want to print a number and a string together, we will have to convert the number to a string somehow::

     # str function converts things to strings.
-    # Then you can concatenate two strings with +.
+    # Then we can concatenate two strings with +.
     print("My number is " + str(3))

-    # String formatting does the conversion for you.
+    # String formatting does the conversion for us.
     print("My number is %d" % 3)

 Other integer operations: